approvals/ApprovalTests.cpp/doc/UsingCatch2v3.md

 <sup><a href='/ApprovalTests/integrations/catch/Catch2Approvals.h#L17-L19' title='Snippet source file'>snippet source</a> | <a href='#snippet-required_header_for_catch' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-(Before v7.0.0, it required `Catch.hpp`)

-## Getting Started With Catch2
+## Getting Started With Catch2 v3

 ### Starter Project

-The quickest way to start experimenting with Approval Tests is to:
+The quickest way to start experimenting with Approval Tests will soon be:

 1. Download the project [ApprovalTests.cpp.StarterProject](https://github.com/approvals/ApprovalTests.cpp.StarterProject) - via the green "Clone or Download" button at the top-right of the project site.
 2. Opening the project in the C++ IDE of your choice.